 Many different organizations and individuals can benefit from engaging a PEO: This includes large enterprises, small to medium-sized enterprises (SMEs), start-ups, educational institutions and individual contractors and freelancers.
 We discuss the benefits of engaging a PEO, and the different kinds of organization that can benefit from a PEO in considerable detail below.

 In the United States, where the model was first developed, PEO has been an effective employment solution for operating across state lines.
 However, with the importance of international expansion for ambitious enterprises, PEO has arisen as a global employment solution.
-Sometimes a PEO that only operates across state or territory lines is called a domestic, a national or a local, PEO.
+Sometimes a PEO that only operates across state or territory lines is called a domestic, a local, or a national PEO.

 With the growth of foreign investment in places like China, or the need to manage overseas staff in Europe post-Brexit, Global PEO has arisen as an innovative solution for businesses operating overseas.